henriquef2013/unireedsolomon/README.rst

     When nostrip is True, messages returned are always k bytes long.
 This is useful to make sure no data is lost when decoding binary data.

+    Note that RS can correct errors both in the message and the ecc symbols.

 RSCoder.check(message_ecc, k=None)
 RSCoder.check_fast(message_ecc, k=None)
     Verifies the codeword (message + ecc symbols at the end) is valid by testing